siddhantk18/Zygal_assignment/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, installed in your environement.
+For Testing and Development, you will only need Node.js and a node global package, installed in your environement.

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).